Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 <a name="inputdata"></a>
 ## Push input data

-`SourceNode` provides a method to push input data into the pipeline:
+`SourceNode` provides a method to push input data into the Pipeline:

 ```csharp
 /* Get the source node with the name 'srcx'. */